apify/apify-docs-v2/sources/platform/actors/index.md

 # Actors

+**Learn how to develop, run and share serverless cloud programs.
+Create your own web scraping and automation tools and publish them on the Apify platform.**

+---

 Actors are serverless cloud programs that can do almost anything a human can do in a web browser.
 They can do anything from small tasks like filling in forms or unsubscribing from online services, all the way up to scraping and processing vast numbers of web pages.

 You can use actors [manually in the Apify Console](https://console.apify.com/actors), using [API](/api/v2) or [scheduler](../schedules.md) system.